Francis-Samba/debian-ipsec-vpn-setup/README.md

 ### Project Overview

-The objective was to establish a secure and reliable IPsec VPN tunnel between a Debian server (Site A) and a remote network hosted by a third-party (Site B, Cellcom API endpoint).
+The objective was to establish a secure and reliable IPsec VPN tunnel between a Debian server (Site A) and a remote network hosted by a third-party (Site B, Operator API endpoint).
 This VPN was critical for enabling secure communication and API integration over private network segments, bypassing public internet routing for sensitive traffic.

 ## Key Achievements